thomasridgeon/website_and_webapps/README.md

 **Encrypted Journal**

-The above Port Charges Calculator and Solar D Calculator apps, as well as most of the website, are written using more of a classic Sinatra framework.
-However, the Encrypted Journal app which I started to build was written using a modular Sinatra framework.
+The above Port Charges Calculator and Solar D Calculator apps, as well as most of the website, are written in a classic Sinatra style.
+However, I chose to start writing my Encrypted Journal app using a modeular sytle, as it would have to handle authentication and database interaction.
 However, while building the app with a modular JournalController, I ran into persistent problems with getting ActiveRecord to recognize and connect to the local SQLite database.

 Running racksh or bundle exec puma resulted in errors:
 - ActiveRecord::Base.connection.tables in racksh showed no database connected.